AdaemmerP/lpirfs/README.md

 [Jordà](https://sites.google.com/site/oscarjorda/) for encouraging
 comments and helpful suggestions.
-I am also indebted to Sarah [Zubairy](https://sites.google.com/site/sarahzubairy/) for providing the Matlab code before the publication of this [paper](https://www.journals.uchicago.edu/doi/10.1086/696277).
+I am also indebted to Sarah [Zubairy](https://sites.google.com/site/sarahzubairy/) for providing the Matlab code before the publication of their [paper](https://www.journals.uchicago.edu/doi/10.1086/696277).

 I greatly benefit from the profound *R*, *Rcpp* and *GitHub* knowledge